lcorreia/kimchi/docs/README.md

 First of all, make sure to [Wok](https://github.com/kimchi-project/wok/#getting-started) and [Ginger Base](https://github.com/kimchi-project/gingerbase/#getting-started) installed in your system.
-To add Kimchi plugin, please make sure to have all the dependencies installed before starting up the wokd service.
+To add Kimchi plugin, please make sure to have all the dependencies installed before starting up the wok service.

 * [RHEL/Fedora systems](/docs/fedora-deps.md)
 * [Debian/Ubuntu systems](/docs/ubuntu-deps.md)